 - CME reaches highest notional volume ever

 On 13 May the CME Group reported over a billion USD in record volume for their Bitcoin Futures products.
 This volume dwarfs that previous record by 50%.
 This brings the volume traded for at over USD 6.6 bn for May.
 We see a similar trend for other derivative providers, such as Crypto Facilities and Deribit showing record months in May.
-This trend highlights that institutions are increasingly using derivatives to both hedge and gain exposure to the nascent technology.
+This trend highlights that institutions are increasingly using derivatives to both hedge and gain exposure to nascent technology.

 - SEC delays Bitcoin ETF again

 This week the SEC decided to delay the decision on the VanEck Bitcoin ETF, a day earlier than expected.
-Despite this surprise the BTC price barely moved on the news, possibly signalling the lack of speculation around an ETF approval.
+Despite this surprise the BTC price barely moved on the news, possibly signaling the lack of speculation around an ETF approval.
 The new deadline for a decision is 22 August.
 The market has been unfazed by ETF decisions ever since the rejection of the Winklevoss ETF in March 2017.
 Approval of the ETF can only bring greater liquidity to Bitcoin, while never approving an ETF will only serve to disenfranchise specific investor segments.

 - Bakkt set to test launch in July

 The physically settle futures exchange Bakkt announced that it would launch user testing in July.
-The company has been in close collaborationwith the Commodity Futures Trading Commission to develop fully compliant contracts and clearing.
+The company has been in close collaboration with the Commodity Futures Trading Commission to develop fully compliant contracts and clearing.
 They are set to launch both a daily and monthly settled product.
 This product would be the first of its kind on a regulated exchange.
-Since Bitcoin is a unique bearer instrument, custody of the asset is of the utmost importance which is why the firm is seeking licenses as a trust company in New York.
+Since Bitcoin is a unique bearer instrument, custody of the asset is of the utmost importance which is why the firm is seeking licenses as a trusted company in New York.
 The approval of the New York Department of Financial Services is essential in the launch of Bakkt.